What We Do

 Government Assisted Refugees (GAR)

-Some families arrive in Canada because the government has recognized their need and invited them to safely restart their life here.
-New Hope looks after their housing needs for the first 18 months of their lives in the Lower Mainland.
+Some families arrive in Canada because the government has recognized their need and invited them to restart their life here.

 Privately Sponsored Families

 Some families arrive in Canada because a local group has sponsored them.
-It may be a church, a community group, or even a team of five concerned Canadians.
+It may be a church, a community group, or even a “Group of Five” concerned Canadians.
 These reliable, committed groups undertake to support refugee families in their first year in Canada.
-New Hope offers affordable rent in a safe and stable environment for these families to find their feet.

 new hope boy stairwell